Doing Business with Carnegie Mellon

 Small Business Can Support Carnegie Mellon

-To be a Standard Supplier to Carnegie Mellon University via Purchase Orders
+Become a Standard Supplier to CMU via Purchase Orders

 Carnegie Mellon uses an integrated procurement and financial system, based upon Oracle applications and databases, to generate purchase orders and produce payments to suppliers, contractors and vendors.
 In order to create purchase orders and checks, the system must contain sufficient supplier data for that purpose.
 Therefore, to be an eligible provider of good and services to the university, all suppliers must complete a Supplier Information Form and the appropriate W-9 (domestic) or W-8 (foreign) certificate.
 See the US Supplier Information Package for this information.
 Only submit these forms if requested to do so by a university buyer or the Procurement Services Department.